nehcgnak/CrackingMachineLearningInterview/README.md

         Two common pooling methods are average pooling and max pooling that summarize the average presence of a feature and the most activated presence of a feature respectively.

-        This is required to downsize your feature scale (e.g You have detected vertical lines, now remove some of the feature to go in grain)
+        This is required to downsize your feature scale (e.g You have detected vertical lines, now remove some of the feature to go in grain).
 ![](https://leonardoaraujosantos.gitbooks.io/artificial-inteligence/content/image_folder_4/Pooling_Simple_max.png)

 #### What is MaxPooling Layer?
 How does it work?
-        Max polling uses the Maximum value found in a considered size metrics.
+        Max polling uses the maximum value found in a considered size metrics.
 Maximum pooling, or max pooling, is a pooling operation that calculates the maximum, or largest, value in each patch of each feature map.in a way.
 ![](https://computersciencewiki.org/images/8/8a/MaxpoolSample2.png)
 #### What is Kernel or Filter?
-        kernel methods are a class of algorithms for pattern analysis, whose best known member is the support vector machine (SVM)
+        Kernel methods are a class of algorithms for pattern analysis, whose best known member is the support vector machine (SVM)
         Kernel functions have been introduced for sequence data, graphs, text, images, as well as vectors.
         A Kernel is used to solve Non- Linear problem by Linear Classifiers in a way that its useable.
 ![](https://2.bp.blogspot.com/-iNPVcxMHMNg/WdDnyLPY9QI/AAAAAAAAAZU/hgwQOQ1liyE4nhKVYzOyuUprjHNEx7aygCLcBGAs/s1600/kernel.png)